Spearin/fccw-docs/docs/userguides/making-mods/replacing-national-art-assets.md

 A silhouette must be at least 256 pixels wide by 128 pixels tall and have a 2 to 1 aspect ratio.
 The game scales these images to be used in various UI dialogs and on the counters.

+!!! note
-**NOTE:** Any image with a 2 to 1 aspect ratio will work and get scaled in the game’s UI.
+    Any image with a 2 to 1 aspect ratio will work and get scaled in the game’s UI.
 If the image is not in a 2 to 1 aspect ratio format, the image will appear distorted in the game.
 If you have 4k or larger screens, you may wish to make your art larger to maintain better detail when zoomed in.

 The image must be saved as a “PNG” type file with a transparent background.
 Leave at least 4 pixels on the bottom and 5-10 on the sides and top as a buffer zone around the images.
 Aircraft and helicopters should be centered in the middle of the image with a minimum of 5 to 10-pixel buffer to the edge.
 This will minimize the overlap of other counter graphics.